XDuskAshes/stitch/readme.md

 # Stitch

-A tool somewhat inspired by Linux/*NIX `make` with a lot of liberties taken.
+A tool for ComputerCraft:Tweaked somewhat inspired by Linux/\*NIX `make` with a lot of liberties taken.
 This is a simple and fast file concatenator.

 As if a practical application would happen.